fasibio/ThreadDistributor/README.md

 ##How to Start (simple)

-You need to declare the threadspecific class
+You need to declare the threadspecific class.
+The execute methode will execute in an own thread.
 ```java
 public class MyThreadspecificClass implements ExecuteAble{